Smartling/SmartlingHelp/_articles/linguistic-assets/glossaries/manage-glossaries.md

 ![](/uploads/versions/image00-3---x----1253-670x---.png)

-Add or reject suggested terms, using the buttons next to each term or check multiple terms and click **Add to Glossary** or &nbsp;**Reject**.
+Add or reject suggested terms, using the buttons next to each term or check multiple terms and click **Add to Glossary** or **Reject**.

-**Note:** If you add multiple terms in bulk, the glossary entries will not include any detail beyond the terms themselves.
+> If you add multiple terms in bulk, the glossary entries will not include any detail beyond the terms themselves.
 Don't forget to edit each term to add information.

 ## Find Terms that Require Translation